anthonypdawson/divine-devops-universe/topics/rfc.md

-# RFC (Request for Celestial Comments) Post Template
+# RFC (Request for Celestial Comments) Suggested Post Template

 This template defines the structure and conventions for RFC-style posts in the Divine DevOps Universe.
 Use this as a starting point for any new RFC.